Doug Lennox: Career

 Lennox originally began his career in radio in 1965.

 His first television credit was in Juliette and Friends as the co-host of the series, he has also appeared in several other television series, including The New Avengers, Alfred Hitchcock Presents, My Secret Identity, The Hitchhiker, E.N.G., Once a Thief, Earth: Final Conflict, Honey, I Shrunk the Kids: The TV Show, Cold Squad, The Famous Jett Jackson, Relic Hunter, A Nero Wolfe Mystery, Odyssey 5, 1-800-Missing, Soul Food, The Newsroom, Darcy's Wild Life and The Jon Dore Television Show.

-Lennoux has also appeared in several films through his career including his most notable credits in X-Men and Police Academy.
+Lennox has also appeared in several films through his career including his most notable credits in X-Men and Police Academy.
 He has also appeared in Police Academy 3: Back in Training, The Boy in Blue, X-Men: The Last Stand, Harlan County War, Against the Ropes, Mercy, Self Defense and Apocalypse IV: Judgment.

 In 2000, Lennox was cast as P.T.
 Boomer in Britt Allcroft's fantasy adventure film, Thomas and the Magic Railroad.
 However, he was later cut from the final film due to test audiences saying his character was too scary for younger viewers.